azat-co/expressworks/exercises/jade/problem.md

 ## HINTS

-The Jade template file index.jade is already provided:
+The Jade template file index.jade must look like this:

 ```jade
 h1 Hello World
 p Today is #{date}.
 ```

+You can use our `index.jade` (reccommended).
+The path to `index.jade` will be provided in `process.argv[3]`.
+Of course, you are welcome to use your own Jade file.
+Just make sure it's exactly the same as ours.

-This is how to specify the path in a typical Express.js app when the folder is `'templates'`:
+This is how you can specify the path to the template files in the folder `templates`:

 ```js
 app.set('views', path.join(__dirname, 'templates'))
 ```

-However, to use our `index.jade`, the path to `index.jade` will be provided as `process.argv[3]`.
-You are welcome to use your own Jade file!
+The __dirname is the absolute path of this file and path.join is used to produce cross-platform path (Win vs. Linux/Mac).

 To tell Express.js app what template engine to use, apply this line to the Express.js configuration: